Why is the IGFA conducting this project?

 How will the iPhone app collect data?

 The app will utilize iPhone technology allowing the angler to collect important information (e.g., time, date, location) automatically whenever the user takes a picture through the app or makes a click with the app, which records that a fish is caught.
-In addition, a first ever visual recognition system for fish will be available and can help anglers identify their catch.
+In addition, a first ever visual identification system for fish will be available and can help anglers identify their catch.
 By simply taking a picture of a fish, along with a few clicks, the app will provide the angler with a list of most likely species.

 What type of data will be collected and shared with scientists?